 Since every kind of organization uses them for interaction within and outside the organization, they form the primary target for attackers.

-They can be used for enticing users to part with sensitive data or share their credentials so that hackers gain access to the organization’s systems and data.
+You can use it to entice users to part with sensitive data or share their credentials so that hackers gain access to the organization’s systems and data.

 The following steps help you secure them:

-It is not enough that the data is kept confidential and its integrity maintained.
+It is not enough to keep data confidential and maintain its integrity.
 It should also be easily available when needed for business decision-making.

 Attackers may often lock up your data or tamper with them.
 A data recovery plan helps you retrieve such lost data.
 It is crucial for the recovery of your company from an attack.